open-quantum-safe/liboqs/CONFIGURE.md

 Can be set to the following values:

 - `Debug`: This turns off all compiler optimizations and produces debugging information.
+  - The [USE_COVERAGE](#USE_COVERAGE) option can also be specified to enable code coverage testing.
-When the compiler is Clang, the [USE_SANITIZER](#USE_SANITIZER) option can also be specified to enable a Clang sanitizer. **This value only has effect when the compiler is GCC or Clang**
+  - When the compiler is Clang, the [USE_SANITIZER](#USE_SANITIZER) option can also be specified to enable a Clang sanitizer.

+**This value only has effect when the compiler is GCC or Clang**

 - `Release`: This compiles code at the `O3` optimization level, and sets other compiler flags that reduce the size of the binary.